nathanhoward25/Latin-101/hw7.md

 5. Pronoun Identification: sibi (dative case)

-Translation: Ulysses was tossed about by waves; Leucothea gave him a belt to bind his chest.
+Translation: Ulysses was tossed about by waves; Leucothea gave him a shawl to bind his chest.

 6. Pronoun Identification: se (accusative)